twinturtle42/git-101-women-who-code/README.md

 | 2 | Make sure your current directory is on desktop.
 | 3 | Go to https://github.com/allthatjoy/git-101-women-who-code
 | 4 | **Fork** the repositiory (so that you are the Master of that repository)  >> <img width="640" alt="Go4Tech" src="https://upload.wikimedia.org/wikipedia/commons/3/38/GitHub_Fork_Button.png" width="250">
-| 4 | Clone your new repository onto your Desktop
+| 4 | `git clone` your new repository onto your Desktop

 | Challenge3| Description |
 | ------ | ------ |
 | 1 | Create a new branch and change to that branch.
 | 2 | Update the HTML file with your name and save it.
-| 3 | Using git commands git add the updated HTML file.
-| 4 | Then, git commit the changes on that branch with a message.
+| 3 | To save the new version, first `git add` the updated HTML file.
+Then the changes on that branch with a message: `git commit -m "a message"`
-| 5 | Run `git remote -v` so that you see what remote repositories is linked to your project?
+| 5 | Run `git remote -v` so that you see what remote repository is linked to your project?
 | 6 | Finally, git push your branch to GitHub.
 (Make sure to push the branch using `git push origin branch-name`)
 | 7 | Create a pull request and merge your branch on Github

 | Challenge4| Description |
 | ------ | ------ |
 | 1 | Go to back to the repository page on Github: https://github.com/allthatjoy/git-101-women-who-code
-| 2 | This time, clone it directly
+| 2 | This time, clone it directly to your Desktop
 | 3 | Come and give us your Github Username so that I can add you as a collaborator
 | 4 | Using a branch, add your name to the index.html file and push that branch to Github
 | 5 | Open a Pull Request for us to review.